1992 Pacific typhoon season: Tropical Storm Forrest

-Typhoon Gay (Seniang)
+Super Typhoon Gay (Seniang)

 Typhoon Gay was the strongest and longest-lasting storm of the season, forming on November 13 near the International Date Line.
 As it moved to the west, Gay steadily intensified and moved through the Marshall Islands as an intensifying typhoon.
 After passing through the country, it intensified its peak intensity over open waters.
 The JTWC estimated peak winds of 295 km/h and a minimum barometric pressure of 872 mb.
 However, the Japan Meteorological Agency (JMA), which is the official warning center in the western Pacific, estimated winds of 205 km/h, with a pressure of 900 mbar.
 Typhoon Gay weakened rapidly after peaking due to interaction with another typhoon, and it struck Guam with winds of 160 km/h on November 23.
 The typhoon briefly re-intensified, although it weakened as it turned toward Japan and became extratropical on November 29.

 The typhoon first affected the Marshall Islands, where 5,000 people were left homeless and heavy crop damage was reported.
 The nation's capital of Majuro lost power during the storm and experienced power and water outages.
 No Marshall Islands citizens were killed, although the typhoon killed a sailor who was traveling around the world.
 When Gay struck Guam, it became the sixth typhoon of the year to affect the island.
 Most of the weaker structures were destroyed during Typhoon Omar earlier in the year.
 Due to its substantial weakening, Gay had a disrupted inner-core that dropped minimal rainfall, which caused extensive defoliation of plants due to salt water scorching.
 Further north, the typhoon destroyed a house on Saipan from high waves.

-Typhoon Hunt
+Super Typhoon Hunt

 The last storm of the year formed on November 13 and became extratropical on November 22.